-- Applications: A core goal of the Information Technology & Management degree is to teach you practical, hands-on, applied knowledge that can lead to immediate employment in the IT field.
+- ◆ Applications: A core goal of the Department of Information Technology & Management is to teach you practical, hands-on, applied knowledge that can lead to immediate employment in the information technology field.
 To this end, ITM courses will teach the latest applications and tools used in the field, maximizing your opportunities to make hands-on use of these application and tools.
 In many instances courses will be tracked to existing industry certification requirements, giving immediate employment credibility to course content.
-Course tracking will be to vendorneutral certifications to the greatest extent possible but this does not preclude the teaching of vendor-specific material when appropriate. - Theory: While the stress of courses in the Information Technology & Management degree is principally practical, given the scope and rapidity of change within the IT industry a solid grounding in theory is necessary to equip you to cope with the emergence of new technologies and to advance in your career in the field.
+Course tracking will be to vendor-neutral certifications to the greatest extent possible but this does not preclude the teaching of vendor-specific material when appropriate. - ◆ Theory: While the stress of courses in the Department of Information Technology & Management is principally practical, given the scope and rapidity of change within the information technology industry a solid grounding in theory is necessary to equip you to cope with the emergence of new technologies and to advance in your career in the field.
 A good grounding in theory is necessary to meet the goals of a university education, equipping you with critical thinking skills and the ability to see beyond "plug-and-chug" solutions all too commonly found in information technology training courses.
 This allows you to reason out solutions to problems rather than relying on canned solutions and blind adherence to procedure.

-Program Objectives
+Program Objectives & Outcomes

-Master of Information Technology & Management Objectives
+Bachelor of Information Technology & Management Objectives